lazeralien/patriots_scraper/README.md

 # 3. Update URLs and updates teh .txt and .json
 python scraper_udpate.py
 # Additional
-Remaining .py scripts were run to analyze and evaluate
+Remaining .py scripts were run to analyze and evaluate data.

 # Report